Crown Prince Naruhito in Vietnam Alone

 Although the princess seems to feel much better at present and looks quite cheerful on the photos that have recently been published the palace officials said that the schedule of the Vietnam trip would still be too stressful for her.

-Tagged Crown Prince Naruhito, Crown Princess Masako, Official Visit, Vietnam.
+Tagged Crown Prince Naruhito of Japan, Crown Princess Masako of Japan, Official Visit, Vietnam.